Speakeasy vs Stainless: which one supports contract test generation plus a generated mock server to catch breaking changes?

 Expanded Explanation:

-- Terraform providers that “work out of the box”.
+- Generate Terraform providers and CLIs that work out of the box (including human-friendly TUI mode and agent-focused

-search_docs,get_doc,give_feedback) with unified auth (OAuth 2.1 with DCR + PKCE), RBAC, and full audit logs so you can “See every tool call, from request to response.”
+--agent-modewith TOON output). - For MCP, run a unified control plane: OAuth 2.1 with DCR + PKCE, role-based access down to the tool level, sub-catalogs, and a full audit trail where you can “See every tool call, from request to response.”

 Why It Matters: